Why Does A Dog With Rabies Die After Biting? [ANSWERED]

 A dog with rabies does not die because it bites.
 Dogs die of rabies because they are infected with rabies.

 Biting is an outcome of the disease but has nothing to do with the progression of the disease.
 The infected animal will die whether they bite a human being or not.
-In fact, there is no relation between the biting and the dog dying.
+There is no relation between the biting and the dog dying.

 Biting and dying are consequences of the disease.
 Dogs can only transmit the rabies virus after it has reached their brain and started to spread outwards through nerves.
 Rabies virus gets into saliva by working its way down brain nerves to the salivary glands.